 Important things to consider for your drying environment

 It is also important that the room is more shadowed than it is light.
 Light, especially direct sunlight, degrades THC.
-To ensure that your marijuana plant retains the most THC as possible, try to keep it dark in the room you are drying in.
+To ensure that your cannabis plant retains the most THC as possible, try to keep it dark in the room you are drying in.

 It is important to maintain a balanced humidity in the drying room, because your buds can get ruined if this is not done correctly.
 Your buds can collect mould and mildew during the drying process, and this would be absolutely disastrous.
 Make sure you check for mould and mildew every day, and remove any buds that become infected from your drying room.
 In the first three days, the relative humidity should be about 50%.
 After three days it can be raised to 60%, again for the reason of slowing down the drying process.